parf/spartan-test/README.md

 Write your tests in style:
 * your tests should be easier than your code
 * run your tests as executable file
-* no clutter (assert, expect) - code and results only
+* test script is valid php code
 * more fun

 DESCRIPTION